uvaai/ml2/60 Module 6/15 Running notebooks online/content.md

 Now all we have to do is to enable the GPU.
 Press the three vertical dots in the top right corner of the screen, and under "Accelerator" select "GPU P100".
 After confirming your choice, your notebook will now run on a GPU!

 > If you want to access your notebooks after closing the tab, you can navigate to it using the menu on the left, selecting "Your Work".
 Your profile page will now be displayed.
 Press the "Code" tab on your profile and you will find your notebooks there!

+##### A Convenient Kaggle feature

+Kaggle offers a highly convenient feature; persistent storage of variables and files.
+This means that even after closing or disconnecting from a notebook, Kaggle will retain any created variables and downloaded files, saving time when you resume your work. _However, this feature is **not** enabled by default!_.
+Fortunately, enabling it is a straightforward process.
+When you've opened the desired notebook, access the "Notebook options" menu on the right.
+Within the "Persistence" section, choose "variables and files."
+With this selection, the persistence feature will be enabled, ensuring the preservation of your notebook's state across sessions.

 ### Google Colab